 3. The ACM server in the primary MC system sends the remove user configuration request to the ACM server in the partner MC system.

-4.
+4. The partner ACMS sends a process indication to the primary MC system, and stores, verifies and assesses the incoming request.

+4a.
+Based on local policy, the partner ACMS may automatically handle the request as described in clause 7.1.2 and send a response to the primary ACMS (i.e. perform step 8).